Maya-Bitter/myFlix-Angular-client/README.md

 can learn more about movies I’ve watched or am interested in.___

 ___User story:
-As a user, I want to be able to create a profile so I can save data about my favorite movies..___
+As a user, I want to be able to create a profile so I can save data about my favorite movies.___

 [go to start](#Contents)